 The document bag:

 - Waterproof zip bags for insurance papers, your home deed, passports, and a list of medications.
-Keep them on a high shelf, not in a bottom drawer near the floor.
+Keep them on a high shelf, well off the floor.

 The medical toolbox: tetanus, wounds, and mold